ekansa/data-rescue-nps-irma/README.md

 -----------
 The scrapper.py file has the code used to:

 1. Search IRMA with keywords to identifiy content that maybe at risk.
 These keywords include: "climate", "data", "archaeology", "endangered", "oil gas", "contamination", "inholding", "enclave" and "tribal".
 Each keword search resulted in a paged JSON formated response from IRMA.
 The code iterates through the search responses to get identifiers for items that are publicly accessible.
 The code also de-duplicates the results of these multiple searches.
+In the compressed "data-2.zip" directory, we've included additional searh results for different groups of "published reports", "fire reports", and a park boundaries.

 2. Create directories for each IRMA item.
 The directories are named with the numeric IRMA ID assigned to each item identified in the searches described above.